ProfNascimento/HighDim/README.md

 ![harvester](https://github.com/user-attachments/assets/2024ef1b-81a0-4faf-abd1-722dfd95b58c)

-Which one can compare the three major components of their structure across the techniques --PCA, ICA, FA--
+Which one can compare the three major components of their Variance-Covariance shrinkage structure across the techniques --PCA, ICA, FA--

 ![COMP](https://github.com/user-attachments/assets/73fa8112-dbcd-4804-96a0-6c35c57b07f0)